fruafr/mikrotik-routeros-docs/commands/partitions.md

 ## Note
 - Not official - May be incomplete.
-- Type `/partitions` and use `[Tab]` twice for possible completions.
+- Type `/partitions` and press `[Tab]` for possible completions.

 ## Copyright
-- Mikrotik, Routerboard and RouterOS are trademarks of SIA Mikrotīkls, Latvia
+- Mikrotik, Routerboard and RouterOS are trademarks of [SIA Mikrotīkls, Latvia](https://www.mikrotik.com)